totemstech/dattss/ReadMe.md

 ##### Storage

-`EMAIL/WEEK_DAY/PROC/CTYPE_CNAME.prt` countains max 1440 lines (one for each minute of the day).
+- `USER/WEEK_DAY/PROC/CTYPE_CNAME.prt` countains max 1440 lines (one for each minute of the day).
-Each line represents the `SUM, COUNT, MAX, MIN, BOT10, TOP10` values for that minute.
-Each of these lines is what we call a "partial aggregate"
+Each line represents the `SUM, CNT, MAX, MIN, BOT, TOP` values for that minute.
+Each of these lines is what we call a "partial aggregate".

-`EMAIL/current/PROC.cur` countains the latest state of all the live counters.
+- `USER/current/PROC.cur` countains the latest state of all the live counters.

-`EMAIL/errors` last 100 errors
+- `USER/errors` last 100 errors.
-`EMAIL/warnings` last 100 warnings
+- `USER/warnings` last 100 warnings.

 ##### Architecture